Skip Navigation

 Eligibility to Donate Leave

-Employees may donate the following leave to the Shared Leave Pool:
+Employees may donate the following leave to the shared leave pool:

 Allocation of Leave

-Employees that meet eligibility criteria may apply for donated leave from the Shared Leave Pool with Human Resources.
-Eligible employees will be approved for up to 160 hours of continuous leave using the Shared Leave Pool so long as there is available leave in the Shared Leave Pool.
-If there is no leave remaining in the Pool, Human Resources will notify the employees making a request.
+Employees that meet eligibility criteria may apply for donated leave from the shared leave pool with Human Resources.
+Eligible employees will be approved for up to 160 hours of continuous leave using the shared leave pool as long as there is available leave in the shared leave pool.
+If there is no leave remaining in the pool, Human Resources will notify the employees who are making a request.
+Individuals that require additional time outside of the 160 hours will be reviewed on a case-by-case basis.

-Allowed Occurrence
+Allotments Allowed

 Leave Accrual

-Employees who are approved for 160 hours or more for a consecutive period of time will not continue to accrue vacation leave while receiving leave hours from the Shared Leave Pool.
+Employees who are approved for 160 hours or more for a consecutive period of time will not continue to accrue vacation leave while receiving leave hours from the shared leave pool.

 Exclusions

-An employee receiving Workers' Compensation is not eligible for Shared Leave.
+An employee receiving Workers' Compensation is not eligible for shared leave.

 Reference: 5.04 Family and Medical Leave